 The identity of one's interaction partner can determine the direct and indirect fitness benefits for an individual, and their expression of cooperative-competitive behaviour.
-Partner identity can be involved in trait frequency effects (Fig. 1A), if it influences the expression of traits directly related to cooperation or antagonism, or in systematic variance effects (Fig. 1B) if variation among interaction partners alters the costs and benefits of the interaction.
+Therefore, the identities of potential interaction partners can be a factor driving trait frequency effects (see Fig. 1A), but may also be a key component behind systematic variance effects (see Fig. 1B).
 Particularly important for intraspecific interactions is the level of relatedness with a partner, and the potential inclusive-fitness effects.
-As an example, in the cnidarian Hydractinia symbiolongicarpus, where colony fusion is determined genetically: colonies sharing allorecognition alleles fuse, whereas colonies that do not will engage in conflict (Nicotra et al. 2009).
+For example, in the cnidarian Hydractinia symbiolongicarpus, where colony fusion is determined genetically: colonies sharing allorecognition alleles fuse, whereas colonies that do not will engage in conflict (Nicotra et al. 2009).
 Similarly, affiliative interactions in social yellow-bellied marmot groups (Marmota flaviventer), appear to be structured around kin relationships between individuals, their age, and their individual social state (Wey and Blumstein 2010; Wey et al. 2019).